-Browse our video collection
+Browse our lectures online

 Most of the McFarland Center's programs are video or audio recorded and made available online within a few days.
 Browse our catalog of recordings under "Listen and Learn" and check out our new site on iTunes U, featuring themed collections of our most popular talks.

 AUDIO: Karsonya Wise Whitehead traces the role of the black church in activism from the Civil War to Ferguson

 VIDEO: David Kertzer tells of the secret relationship between Pope Pius XI and Mussolini

 VIDEO: Paula Kane '80 shares the strange tale of Sister Thorn and explores Catholic Mysticism in Modern America

 AUDIO: Rev. Bryan Massingale "Unconscious Racial Bias and the Challenge of Solidarity: Catholic Social Thought Post Trayvon Martin (and Michael Brown and...)"